don1138/vs-code-ap-title-style/README.md

 It capitalizes the selected text, and then converts the prepositions to lowercase.

+---

 ## Release Notes

+### 1.2.0

+- Bugfix: Always capitalize first word of a selection, even if it is a preposition

+### 1.1.0

+- Bugfix: Apply to multiple selections

 ### 1.0.0

-Initial release of Transform to AP Title Style
+- Initial release of Transform to AP Title Style